Skip to content

 checkers = [

-host_restart.HostRestartChecker(configs=configs, filters=[filter_host]), # Support for user-configured multiple filtering functions that are executed in sequence.
+host_restart.HostRestartChecker(configs=configs, filters=[filter_host]), # Support for user-configured multiple filtering functions that are executed sequentially.

 ]